os-lecture/2023S-os-lectures/lec5/p3-labs.md

 ---

-#### Create a springboard page
+#### Create a Trampoline Page
-Place the entire assembly code in trap.S in the .text.trampoline segment and align it to one page of the code segment when adjusting the memory layout
+- Place the entire assembly code in trap.S in the .text.trampoline segment
+- Align it to one page of the code segment when adjusting the memory layout
 ```
 # os/src/linker.ld
      text = .;